 Here’s how you can turn off Google News app notifications on Android and iPhone:

-Open Google News app.
+Open the Google News app.

-Hit profile picture at the top.
+Click on your profile picture at the top.

-In the app, tap the three vertical dots (or three horizontal dots if you are on iPhone) beneath the story of the source you dislike.
+In the app, tap the three vertical or three horizontal dots under the story of the source you don’t like.

 Save a Story

-If you prefer, you can save a story (remember that saving a story is like creating a bookmark) and here are the steps:
+If you prefer you can save a story, remember that saving a story is like creating a bookmark and here are the steps:

-Hit the three horizontal dots or three vertical dots (if you are on Android) beneath the story you like to save.
+Click on the three horizontal or three vertical dots if you’re on Android under the history you want to save.
 Tap the “Save for later” option.

 Turn Off Google News Auto Play

-Now, you can see the following three options:
+Now you can see the following three options:

 Enable Google News Dark Mode